MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bulk-operations-elastic-tables.md

 ## Exception handling for elastic tables

 Unlike standard tables, an error within a bulk operation with an elastic table doesn't roll back the entire request.
-It's possible for the operation to succeed and you can detect any failures.
+It's possible for the operation to partially succeed and you can detect which records have failed from the ErrorDetails.

 When you use the SDK, a [FaultException](xref:System.ServiceModel.FaultException%601) of type [OrganizationServiceFault](xref:Microsoft.Xrm.Sdk.OrganizationServiceFault) is thrown if a failure occurs.
 You can get the status of each record using the following code.